We may earn affiliate commissions for the recommended products. Learn more.

 Current deal:Now up to 83% OFF IPVanish

 IPVanish has extensive Linux support.
 It works on Ubuntu, Fedora, Kali Linux, Linux Mint, Lubuntu, and Pop!_OS.
-Also, the provider’s vast online documentation makes installation as easy as possible.
+Additionally, the provider’s extensive online documentation makes installation as straightforward as possible.
 But unlike Surfshark, there is no GUI.

 IPVanish protects your data with advanced AES-256 encryption.
 There are multiple protocols to choose from, such as WireGuard, IKEv2, L2TP/IPSec, SSTP, and OpenVPN, a favorite amongst Linux users.
-IPVanish also has an independently-audited no-traffic-logs policy, includes a kill switch feature, and ensures no DNS leaks.
+IPVanish also has an independently audited no-logs policy, includes a kill switch feature, and ensures no DNS leaks.

 IPVanish is ideal for streaming Netflix and unblocking other popular streaming services, like Max, Hulu, BBC iPlayer, ESPN+, and more.
-With IPVanish, your internet experience for streaming will not be disturbed.
+With IPVanish, my internet connection while streaming was never disturbed in my tests.

-You can use IPVanish as a free Linux VPN for 30 days with its money-back guarantee on any yearly or two-year plan.
+You can use IPVanish as a free Linux VPN for 30 days, taking advantage of its money-back guarantee on any yearly or two-year plan.
 You may choose a premium plan starting from $2.19/month.

 ExpressVPN banner

-ExpressVPN supports a variety of Linux distros including Ubuntu, Debian, Fedora, and Arch.
-It has extensive guides on installation, and it is audited multiple times.
+ExpressVPN supports a variety of Linux distros, including Ubuntu, Debian, Fedora, and Arch.
+It has extensive guides on installation and has been audited multiple times.

 ExpressVPN is known for its brilliant privacy and security.
 It has an audited no-logs policy.
-Plus, ExpressVPN uses RAM-only servers, powerful tunneling protocols, like Lightway, OpenVPN, IKEv2, and AES-256 or ChaCha20/Poly1305 encryption.
+Plus, ExpressVPN uses RAM-only servers, robust tunneling protocols, like Lightway, OpenVPN, IKEv2, and AES-256 or ChaCha20/Poly1305 encryption.

 ExpressVPN is perfect for bypassing geo-restrictions and provides various streaming opportunities.
-The Linux VPN works on most popular streaming sites, such as Netflix, Amazon Prime Video, Hulu, and Max.
+This Linux VPN works on the most popular streaming sites, such as Netflix, Amazon Prime Video, Hulu, and Max.
 However, ExpressVPN’s servers handle streaming well with little to no buffering.

-As long as you use the 30-day money-back guarantee – it doesn’t cost you anything to try it.
-When it comes to the 1-year plan, you’d pay $4.99/month for ExpressVPN.
+As long as you use the 30-day money-back guarantee, it doesn’t cost you anything to try it.
+When it comes to the 1-year plan, you’d pay $2.79/month for ExpressVPN.

 CyberGhost VPN banner